MINI Aceman Review & Prices

 Power outputs: 184-258hp

-Neither of those cars can compete with the Aceman’s interior ambiance, though.
-It’s similar to the Cooper and the Countryman, which means it’s both stylish and high-quality.
+Neither of those cars can match the Aceman for interior ambience, though.
+Its cabin is closely related to those in the Cooper and Countryman, which means it feels stylish, distinctive and pleasingly high-quality.

-There’s also a standalone John Cooper Works model, which gets a 243-mile range but improved performance thanks to a higher-powered motor and some tweaks to the chassis and suspension.
+There’s also a standalone John Cooper Works model, which has an official range of up to 243 miles but gets stronger performance thanks to a more powerful motor, along with tweaks to the chassis and suspension.

-The Aceman drives a lot like the Mini Cooper hatch - it’s fun, darty and agile, making it great to nip around town in.
-However, like its smaller sibling, it has very firm suspension, which means it can be uncomfortable for passengers especially on longer journeys or over rough surfaces.
+On the road, the Aceman feels a lot like the Mini Cooper hatchback.
+It’s fun, alert and agile, so it’s great for darting around town and squeezing through gaps in traffic.
+The downside is that, like the smaller Cooper, it has very firm suspension.
+That means it can feel uncomfortable for passengers, especially on longer journeys or over rougher roads.

-If this sounds up your street, check out our best deals on the Mini Aceman here, or get a great deal on other Mini models.
+If this sounds up your street, check out our best deals on the Mini Aceman here, find great Mini Aceman lease deals here, or get a great deal on other Mini models.
 You can also check out used Minis, and remember that Carwow can even help you sell your old car.

 How much does the Mini Aceman cost?